Cleveland Clinic logo

 Having trouble swallowing or experiencing pain when you swallow are the most common symptoms of a retropharyngeal abscess.
 Other symptoms to look for include:

 Children with a retropharyngeal abscess may seem anxious or irritable.
 They may have so much trouble swallowing that they drool.
-A child who positions their head oddly (as if to clear their airway) may struggle to get enough air.
+A child who positions their head oddly (as if to clear their airway) may be struggling to get enough air.

 Advertisement